dataobservatory-eu/greendeal/content/post/2021-06-10-founder-daniel-antal/index.md

 authors:  ["daniel_antal"]

-tags:  ["open-data", "open-science", "trustworthy AI", "service-design", "data collection"]
+tags:  ["Open data", "Open science", "Trustworthy AI", "Service design", "Data collection"]

 summary:  "Open data is like gold in the mud below the chilly waves of mountain rivers.
 Panning it out requires a lot of patience, or a good machine.
 I think we will come to as surprising and strong findings as Bellingcat, but we are not focusing on individual events and stories, but on social and environmental processes and changes."